marcalpla/kestra-aws-lab/README.md

 # Kestra AWS Lab

-Deploys [Kestra](https://kestra.io/) environments to AWS for development and testing, and allows high customization with CloudFormation templates, on-demand launch and termination of services to save costs, and ensures data persistence on EBS and EFS volumes.
+Deploys [Kestra](https://kestra.io/) environments to AWS for development and testing purposes, and allows high customization with CloudFormation templates, on-demand launch and termination of services to save costs, and ensures data persistence on EBS and EFS volumes.

 ## Requirements